Bayview–Hunters Point, San Francisco: After school programs

-In 2004 Bill Cosby visited the Bayview-Hunter's Point school, Charles Drew Elementary where he railed against students and parents, criticizing them by saying "they must invest in their children's education before they wind up teenage moms, jail inmates, drug dealers -- or dead."
+In 2004 Bill Cosby visited Charles Drew Elementary School in Bayview-Hunters Point, where he railed against students and parents, criticizing them by saying "they must invest in their children's education before they wind up teenage moms, jail inmates, drug dealers—or dead."
 In his speech—which was a topic of debate on conservative talk radio, on cable TV networks and in African American neighborhoods—Cosby lambasted low-income blacks for spending $500 on their children's shoes, but not spending $250 on the educational tool Hooked on Phonics.
 He furthered his statements by saying "I am talking about these people who cry when their son is standing there in an orange suit," he said in May.
 "Where were you when he was 2?
 Where were you when he was 12?
 Where were you when he was 18, and how come you didn't know that he had a pistol?
 And where is the father? ...
 You can't keep saying that God will find a way.
 God is tired of you."
-Then San Francisco schools chief Arlene Ackerman wrote a letter to Cosby shortly after the speech, inviting him to visit one of her three new "Dream Schools," low-performing public schools overhauled to include long school days, Saturday school, mandatory student uniforms, a more rigorous curriculum and required contracts signed by parents pledging to be involved in their children's education.
-He derided African Americans for wearing saggy pants, speaking improper English and giving children names like "Shaniqua, Shaligua, Mohammed and all that crap."
+He derided African Americans for wearing saggy pants, speaking improper English and giving children names "like Shaniqua, Shaligua, Mohammed and all that crap."
+Then-San Francisco schools chief Arlene Ackerman wrote a letter to Cosby shortly after the speech, inviting him to visit one of her three new "Dream Schools", low-performing public schools overhauled to include long school days, Saturday school, mandatory student uniforms, a more rigorous curriculum and required contracts signed by parents pledging to be involved in their children's education.

 After his visit, Cosby praised the school, but he stressed that it was parents—not just the schools themselves—who needed to step up to ensure their children beat the statistics.
 "Parents are 99 percent," he said.
 "School districts don't parent.
 They teach."

-In 2017, mentorship nonprofit, Friends of the Children received a four-year $1.2 million grant from the Social Innovation Fund, which will allow the national program to expand into San Francisco’s Bayview and Hunters Point neighborhoods.
+In 2017, mentorship nonprofit Friends of the Children received a four-year $1.2 million grant from the Social Innovation Fund, which will allow the national program to expand into San Francisco's Bayview and Hunters Point neighborhoods.
 Friends of the Children provides long-term mentorship opportunities for children from kindergarten through high school.
 After 24 years of evaluation, the program was proven to increase high school graduation rates, decrease teen pregnancy, and reduce juvenile justice involvement.